 Seawater Species Model

-The Seawater model, which will be available in Release 136, is based on thermophysical properties depending on temperature and salinity, which is the mass fraction of a single Brine Species.
+The Seawater model, is based on thermophysical properties depending on temperature and salinity, which is the mass fraction of a single Brine Species.
 The brine species may be

 - NaCl(aq): Required Species.
 You must have both NaCl(aq) present; it can be added from the default database.